 This analysis is not formal tax advice.

-There is no published guidance confirming how a Wise Thailand THB wallet will be treated for remittance purposes.
+There is no published guidance confirming how funds held, converted or routed through Wise Thailand will be treated for remittance purposes.

 For example: